 To determine your loan-to-value ratio, a current estimation of your property value is needed.
 This can be obtained by examining:

 - Your property tax assessment.

 - Recent neighborhood sales on online home search tools.

 - A recent appraisal.

 Most lenders are unlikely to approve you for a loan if your loan-to-value ratio exceeds 80%.
-However, some government refinancing programs may approve higher ratios.

 Loan-to-Value Ratio